-- This can be a stressful job as you'll be working in challenging situations with prisoners or ex-offenders who may not want to be helped.
+- This can be a challenging job as you'll be working in situations with prisoners or ex-offenders who may not want to be helped.
 There may be some personal risk and you'll need to be resilient.

 - Working environments vary.
 In prisons, for example, you'll need to acclimatise to noise and lock-up procedures.
 Category A institutions impose camera observation and entry searches, as can other forensic settings.

 - You may work in one location or across a number of sites, including prisons, secure hospitals, rehabilitation units and police stations.
 You may also have to travel to court to provide expert witness testimony.

 - Jobs are available across the UK.
 Some locations are difficult to access without your own transport.